WolfgangBischoff/Ceres/Documents/Notes.md

 QUEST 1:

+#### First day
+Staff: 2 technicians, doctor, traveller, tenderer, guard, blind passenger
+#####Quest from sister to introduce biotec
+* create energy bactery stem

+#####Air System Quest
-Staff: 2 technicians, doctor, traveller, tenderer, guard, blind passenger In the morning after toilet you technician collegue tells you to go to you sister the medic.
+* In the morning after toilet you technician collegue tells you to go to you sister the medic.
 He also hates Mondays
-Sister: Mum and Dad sent the usual weird words, talk about low rente but we should stay cool.
+* Sister: Mum and Dad sent the usual weird words, talk about low rente but we should stay cool.
 I am running out of money, didnt expected that the biosystem works that well.
 Goto trader
-Trader: Repair Air System, then go to bed. (maybe side quest) Meteorit Day: notTIME
+* Trader: Repair Air System, then go to bed.
+* Meteorit Day: notTIME
     Msg of sister: meet at window
     After impact you get a space suit to check capsule There is a crate with eyes that dissapear onRange Cannot repair hull breach, loosing air, life systems failing => trader tells you we are insured, just leave it as it is => restart main energy
+    Go to Rest before night shift
-Meteorit Night:
+#### Meteorit Night:
-    Stranger suprises you in front of capsule:
-        => He and his family freezes to death, you have to help => Whats going on here?
-        => Tells you about family.
+#####You spawn at the control terminal, there are noises from the storage:
+* you find the stranger, he tells you his story, fam freezes to death
-        => I have to tell the trader
-        => He already knows, just check the freight log yourself after Confirmation confused sister is also in crew room:
+* I have to tell the trader, He already knows, just check the freight log yourself, confirmation
-        => Tell her that the story is true
-        => Idea: Escape with shuttle with help of my code => Stranger: You have to come with us, they will imprison you (refer to answer to sister) => Sister: Not happy about this idea, but will change DNA signature, so you are not registered (new name on Ceres to choose??)
-        => Prepare Shuttle
-    Level end at shuttle
-        => Sister: Look for me, I will wait!
-Arrival at minor Ceres Freight bay:
-        => Talk with stanger family: Thank god we are safe, hurry up, we have to leave this place before they realize what happened
-        => check loot and leave bay (maybe split up?)
-        => workers bay survival begins
+* check the rescue pods, you need override code
+#####Sisters spawns after talking to capsule
+* ask sister for help => override bacteria
+* Send them to Ceres
+* goto bed and leave ship

 QUEST 2: